menachemgerst/BikeShare/README.md

 3. Omitted data from the analysis

-	the following data is irrelevant for the analysis and will not be insrted into the main table for analysis
+	the following data is irrelevant for the analysis

 	a. test rides